yudhasubki/blockqueue/README.md

 **Block Queue** is a lightweight and cost-effective queue messaging system with pub/sub mechanism for a cheap, robust, reliable, and durable messaging system.

-Crafted atop the robust foundations of [SQLite3](https://www.sqlite.org/index.html) and [NutsDB](https://github.com/nutsdb/nutsdb), Block Queue prioritizes efficiency by minimizing network latency and ensuring cost-effectiveness.
+Built on the sturdy foundations of [SQLite3](https://www.sqlite.org/index.html), [NutsDB](https://github.com/nutsdb/nutsdb), and now supporting the [Turso Database](https://turso.tech/), Block Queue prioritizes efficiency by minimizing network latency and ensuring cost-effectiveness.

 ## Why BlockQueue